One of the challenging things about caring for someone with incontinence is the amount of washing.

 Article by Sue Blinman – Nurse Continence Specialist

-Sue Blinman is a Nurse Continence Specialist at the Victorian Continence Resource Centre with 30 years of experience in the field of Continence management and promotion.
+Sue Blinman is a Nurse Continence Specialist with 30 years of experience in the field of Continence management and promotion.
 She has a passion for Aged Care, Children with a disability and Continence aid product knowledge.

 To find your nearest service, or for more information you can call the National Continence Helpline on 1800 330 066.